 Now, there’s a show for ya.

-I’m actually glad to report that our soccer parents and football parents are absolutely awesome in how they conduct themselves on the sidelines.
+I’m actually glad to report that our soccer, football, and baseball parents are absolutely awesome in how they conduct themselves on the sidelines.
 I know this is a rarity.
-We all are incredibly supportive and have self control when the referee makes a bad call, or the opposing team pulls some ‘not so nice moves’ to rise victorious in the fight.
+We all are incredibly supportive and have self-control when the referee makes a bad call, or the opposing team pulls some ‘not so nice moves’ to rise victorious in the fight.
 We are mature adults, and recognize that this is a game.
 Ahem.

-So in honor of all the fall season sports, and the shouts from the sidelines that are heard on every field…
+So in honor of all sports and the shouts from the sidelines that are heard on every field…

 2. “Get your head in the game!”
 Whatever you are participating in, be sure to give it your undivided attention.
 Stay focused and vigilant, so that you can be as effective and productive as you can in whatever endeavor you pursue.
 Don’t be distracted by things that may interfere with your performance.